The Shareholder Forum

 competition and capital allocation.

-See also the current public interest program
+See also the 2010 public interest program

 addressing related communications issues: